adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 5. Do we need heat sinks?
 6. What does the breadboard demonstration in week 8 look like exactly?
 7. If our power supply looks like a laptop charger, how do we connect it to our system?
+8. What will be the heat capacity of the material used for the surface?

 ## 2/24/2025 - Meeting with machine shop/Parts for Power subsystem

 ### Parts for Power subsystem